KawarabeEcma/ecma-descriptions/youtube/stream.md

 Thanks for joining my stream!
 I'll even read your English comments!
 In order to improve my delivery, please read the following rules:

+1. you are free to send me a chat (in Japanese or English only)
+2. please refrain from referring to VTuber(streamer) outside the Keilomi republic.
-1. Do not fight.
-Don’t be a jerk.
+3. Don’t be a jerk.
-2. Avoid sensitive words and themes.
-3. Do not talk about other liver (streamer) who are not on topic of this stream.
+4. I will not mention subjects that I am not comfortable with or do not want to touch.
+Sorry 🙇

 🥒 Please note
 Due to the nature of live stream, I cannot guarantee the accuracy of the knowledge provided in my stream...